ipa-tys/musicology/README.md

 # musicology
-Some practise tools for improvised counterpoint, Renaissance polyphony etc.
+Some practise tools for improvised counterpoint, Renaissance polyphony etc